- 15

 While they’re a great post-gym snack already, thanks to the protein-rich chickpeas, if you work out frequently or are trying to build muscle mass a bit of extra help goes a long way.

 We shied away from the protein powder craze that took off a few years ago after taking one look at the ingredient lists.
-Many of the options on offer were ultra-processed, stuffed with artificial sweeteners and flavors, and often not suitable for vegans.
+Many of the options on offer were ultra-processed, stuffed with artificial sweeteners and flavours, and often not suitable for vegans.